shidarin/robospin_gbc/README.md

 Introduction
 ------------

-A robospin fork customized for Nintendo Game Boy and Game Boy Color games.
+[Attract-Mode](http://attractmode.org/about.html) emulator layout based on the classic robospin theme.
+Customized for Nintendo Game Boy and Game Boy Color games.
 Classic wheel design showcases snaps or videos in the Game Boy Color's screen, as well as showing flyer and cart art.